covalenthq/covalent-docs/docs/content/networks/palm.md

 ### Palm token

 The Palm ecosystem will ultimately be driven by a native token, `$PALM`.
-It is expected that `$PALM` will provide up to 99% more energy efficiency than Proof of Work-based blockchain networks.
-Thus, providing artists a more sustainable solution today while Ethereum upgrades to Proof of Stake.
+It is expected that the Palm network will be up to 99% more energy efficiency than typical Proof of Work-based blockchain networks and thus providing artists a more sustainable solution today while Ethereum upgrades to a Proof-of-Stake consensus model.